 The villa’s media room is housed in a single-storey poolside pavilion, characterised by an ironwood floor and vaulted roof.
 Bi-fold doors on three sides can be opened to enjoy the natural breeze or closed for air-conditioned comfort.
-Equipped with a 42-inch satellite TV, DVD player, Denon surround-sound system and movie box, this is the spot to enjoy a film while relaxing on the deep-cushioned sofas.
+Equipped with a 42-inch satellite TV, DVD player, Denon surround-sound system and Google Chromecast, this is the spot to enjoy a film while relaxing on the deep-cushioned sofas.
 One wall is fitted with bamboo cupboards and shelves stocked with books and artefacts, while twin alcoves showcase white Buddha-head statues resting on pedestals.

 Opposite the media room, across the pool, lies the open-plan kitchen/dining pavilion.
 The predominately white kitchen is fitted with a stainless steel oven and stove, wok burner, large fridge, coffee machine and microwave, and features a teak bar with six bar stools where guests can sit and sip cocktails while the chef prepares dinner.
 This pavilion also offers a choice of fan-cooled tropical living or enclosed air-conditioned comfort.

 The dining area is furnished with a fabulous square dining table (seats eight) and opens out onto the poolside deck.
 One wall features numerous artefacts, a cigar box (stocked for guest enjoyment) and a blue and white painted boat named ‘Jajaliluna’.